Tuesday, June 26, 2012

 Cover

 Pretty accurate.
-On two occasions he peeps at the girl through the window but he wears a beard (shaved off later, so maybe that confused the artist).
-Second time he doesn't have a gun, but a girl actually wears “pinkish excuse for a bra”.
+On two occasions, he peeks at the girl through the window, but he wears a beard (shaved off later, so maybe that confused the artist).
+The second time, he doesn't have a gun, but a girl actually wears a “pinkish excuse for a bra”.
 Illustrated by famous Robert McGinnis but this one I think was also made quickly and without much paying attention to the details.
 Let’s say it’s okay but not great.

 Cool lines: